Datasilk/Core/README.md

 > NOTE: You must first install the optional JavaScript library [Datasilk/CoreJs](https://github.com/Datasilk/CoreJs) and use the JavaScript function `S.ajax` in order to correctly process the JSON response from a Web Service method that returns a `Datasilk.Datasilk.Response` object

 ## Routes.cs
 Your project now includes `Routes.cs`, an empty class file in the root folder.
-Use it by mapping request path names to new instances of `Datasilk.Page` classes.
+Use it by mapping request path names to new instances of `Datasilk.Controller` classes.
 For example:
 ```
 using Microsoft.AspNetCore.Http;
 using Datasilk;

 public class Routes : Datasilk.Routes
 {
-    public override Page FromPageRoutes(HttpContext context, string name)
+    public override Controller FromControllerRoutes(HttpContext context, string name)
     {
         switch (name)
         {
-            case "": case "home": return new MyProject.Pages.Home(S);
+            case "": case "home": return new MyProject.Controllers.Home(S);
-            case "login": return new MyProject.Pages.Login(S);
+            case "login": return new MyProject.Controllers.Login(S);
-            case "dashboard": return new MyProject.Pages.Dashboard(S);
+            case "dashboard": return new MyProject.Controllers.Dashboard(S);
         }
         return null;
     }